 - Breeder – A registered breeder who participates in programs to better the breed and has higher standards to uphold will charge more

 This is a showy male formentino Cane Corso with trimmed ears.
-If he comes from a show background, he will be able to command a premium price assuming he is for sale.
+If he comes from a show background, he can command a premium price, assuming he is for sale.
 If not, being an older puppy, he might be a bargain from a breeder.
-Note, males and females are similar prices.
+Note males and females are similar prices.

-Black is still one of the most sought-after colors for Cane Corsos although it is the most common.
+Black is still one of the most sought-after colors for Cane Corsos, although it is the most common.
 These pups will be expensive because of their ages, and they have minimal white markings.
-If they are from show or protection lines, they will be even more.
+They will be even more if they are from show or protection lines.

-Adopting a Cane Corso is almost always much cheaper than buying a dog from a breeder.
-A shelter or rescue is often concerned mostly about finding dogs a permanent home and recovering their costs rather than turning a profit.
+Adopting a Cane Corso is almost always cheaper than buying a dog from a breeder.
+A shelter or rescue is often concerned with finding dogs a permanent home and recovering their costs rather than making a profit.

 Many shelters and rescue organizations run solely on donations.
-Even humane societies that receive some state funding do not make money from the dogs they adopt out.
+Even humane societies that receive some state funding do not make money from the dogs they adopt.